 license applies to all files found in such packages, and which do not fall under their own explicit license.
-The license the test programs, affects thus the FreeType font engine, documentation and makefiles, at the very least.
+The license affects thus the FreeType font engine, the test programs, documentation and makefiles, at the very least.

-This license was inspired by the BSD, Artistic, and IJG (Independent JPEG Group) licenses, which all encourage inclusion and use of free software in commercial and freeware products alike.
+was inspired by the BSD, Artistic, This license and IJG (Independent JPEG Group) licenses, which all encourage inclusion and use of free software in commercial and freeware products alike.
 As a consequence, its main points are that: